felixwatts/farm/Livestock.md

 Cons:

-- Harder to sell than chicken?
+- Harder to sell than chicken
+- Becuase of the time to maturity they are very expensive to produce compared to chicken
 - Noisy
 - Can be aggressive